7 Steps to Make your Webste HIPAA-Compliant

 - The software that provides management access must be secure and meet all sorts of HIPAA requirements regarding access control and auditing.

-- Issues regarding encryption keys and database secure storage must be addressed.
+- Issues regarding encryption keys and secure database storage must be addressed.

 Securing data emailed from your website forms